top of page

 String Quartet: Wildest Dreams by Taylor Swift

 Which group will you choose?
-We are booking for 2025-2026 now, so click here to inquire about having Ariana Strings perform for your wedding day.
+We are booking for 2026-27 now, so click here to inquire about having Ariana Strings perform for your wedding day.

 String trio at wedding ceremony in

-Photo credit: Lee Asher
+Photo credit: Briana Graca

-Walking down the aisle is a huge moment unlike any other.
+Walking down the aisle is a moment unlike any other.
 As you take those profound steps, the right musicians performing your unique soundtrack elevates the atmosphere and makes the moment even more tender and unforgettable.

 1. "Canon in D" by Johann Pachelbel: